-If we consider a random walk of a variable z, such that z=0 at t=0.
-In the limit , we say expected change in z when is 0.
-And the change in z from time 0 to T is the sum of these very small intervals is also 0.
+If we consider a random walk of a variable , such that at .
+In the limit , we say expected change in when is 0.
+And the change in from time 0 to is the sum of these very small intervals is also 0.
 And, according to Albert Einstein the mean displacement (uncertainty in our case) of this type of variable is proportional to .
-So, by the central limit theorem the variable z follows a normal distribution.
+So, by the central limit theorem the variable follows a normal distribution.
 The resultant process is continuous-time Markov stochastic process called Wiener process (or standard Brownian motion), and can be defined as follows.

 The change in during a small period of time is

 Where has a standardized normal distribution , and the value of for any two different short intervals of time, , are independent .
 The Wiener process we developed has drift rate of 0 and variance rate of 1.

 Generalized Wiener Process

 In a generalized Wiener process, the drift rate and the variance rate can be set equal to any chosen constants.
 A generalized Wiener process for a variable can be defined in terms of (considering used to indicate when ) as

 with expected drift rate of , and variance rate of .

 If we compare the generalized Wiener process with stock process, then it is